Alberta public sector bodies are required to post online the names and compensation paid to:

 Members of the AFA Board do not sign a contract with the Foundation or the Government of Alberta, but are appointed via Order in Council.
 There is no severance agreement, nor is severance compensation provided at the end of their terms or if a term is ended prematurely.

 The AFA does not have any employees.
-Administrative, consultative and technical support is provided by the Ministry of Culture and Tourism.
+Administrative, consultative and technical support is provided by the Ministry of Culture, Multiculturalism and Status of Women.

 * Compensation – Includes regular salary and percentage in lieu of benefits.